The Naked Gun (2025 film): Cast

-Jon Anik, Michael Bisping, Bruce Buffer, John McCarthy, Dave Bautista, and "Weird Al" Yankovic all appear as themselves; Yankovic had previously made cameo appearances in all three of the preceding films in the franchise.
+Jon Anik, Dave Bautista, Michael Bisping, Bruce Buffer, John McCarthy, and "Weird Al" Yankovic all appear as themselves; Yankovic had previously made cameo appearances in all three of the preceding films in the franchise.
 MMA fighters Justin Gaethje and Kamaru Usman appear as fighters in the film's "WWFC" event scene.
-Priscilla Presley makes a cameo appearance reprising her role as Jane Spencer-Drebin, the wife of the late Frank Drebin and mother of Frank Drebin Jr.
+Priscilla Presley makes a cameo appearance reprising her role as Jane Spencer-Drebin, the wife of the late Frank Drebin and the mother of Frank Drebin Jr.

 Production

 Cancelled attempt with Leslie Nielsen

 Although 33 1/3: The Final Insult (1994) was intended to be the final installment in the Naked Gun franchise, in 2009, it was revealed that a fourth film starring Leslie Nielsen was planned as a direct-to-TV sequel, titled The Naked Gun: What 4?
 The Rhythm of Evil.
 The script followed the story of Frank training a young rookie, but due to financial reasons, it was canceled in 2009.
 It was written by Alan Spencer, who said he signed on to write the film as a "rescue mission" to save an inferior sequel from happening, and impressed Paramount executives and online reviewers so much that it was briefly shifted to the theatrical department, while the Zucker-Abrahams-Zucker team, original writers of the saga, tried to stop it from happening.

 Spencer wrote a sizable role for Nielsen, who would be passing the torch to a new generation of incompetent police, but Paramount asked him to reduce the part to a cameo for budgetary reasons, and later decided to remove his character altogether.
 After this last request, Spencer left the project.
 Nielsen died in November 2010.